Skip to main content

 Key Employer of Record Services

-- Payroll in COP: Ensures accurate salary payments in compliance with Colombian labor laws, including the Colombian Labor Code, covering wage rates, overtime, and record-keeping, preventing penalties from the Ministry of Labor (MinTrabajo).
+• Payroll in COP: Your EOR partner ensures accurate salary payments in Colombian pesos (COP) while maintaining full compliance with the Colombian Labor Code.
+This includes wage calculation, overtime tracking, salary adjustments, and mandatory record-keeping to avoid penalties from the Ministry of Labor (MinTrabajo).

-- Tax Compliance and Social Security Contributions: Handles income tax (Retención en la Fuente) and mandatory social security contributions, such as pension, health, and occupational risk insurance, ensuring compliance with the requirements of the Colombian tax authority (DIAN) and the General System of Social Security.
+• Tax compliance and social security contributions: The EOR manages all tax obligations, including income tax withholding (Retención en la Fuente) and required contributions to pension, health, and occupational risk insurance.
+This ensures complete compliance with the Colombian tax authority (DIAN) and the General System of Social Security.

-- Benefits Administration: Provides competitive benefits packages, including health insurance, pension contributions, and meal or transportation subsidies, tailored to the Colombian labor market.
+• Benefits administration: EORs help deliver competitive benefits packages for Colombian employees, including private health insurance, pension contributions, occupational risk coverage, and common perks like meal or transportation subsidies tailored to local expectations.

 Benefits of an Employer of Record Service